Skip to content

 • You are an eligible surviving spouse of a veteran who died in service or from a service-related disability.

 To determine your exemption status, check your Certificate of Eligibility (COE) or the Verification of VA Benefits.
-If you're uncertain, visit the VA's website for more information.
-Schedule a time to talk with a VA loan expert at NewCastle Home Loan for guidance.
+If you're uncertain, schedule a time to talk with a VA loan expert at NewCastle Home Loan for guidance.

 How much is the VA funding fee when buying a home?